VikParuchuri/vik-blog/_posts/2013-07-29-making-instrumental-music-from-scratch.md

 ---
+categories: vik
+cover: false
+date: 2013-07-29 15:34
 layout: post
-title: Programming instrumental music from scratch
-date: 2013-07-29 15:34
+modified: 2014-01-09 15:42
 slug: making-instrumental-music-from-scratch
-modified: 2014-01-09 15:42
 status: published
-categories:
-    - R
+subclass: post
-    - python
+tags: R python machine-learning
-    - music
-    - markov chains
-    - genetic algorithms
-    - machine learning
-    - ML
-    - instruments
+title: Programming instrumental music from scratch
 ---

 I recently posted about [automatically making music](http://www.vikparuchuri.com/blog/evolve-your-own-beats-automatically-generating-music).
 The algorithm that I made pulled out interesting sequences of music from existing songs and remixed them.
 While this worked reasonably well, it also didn't have full control over the basics of the music; it wasn't actually specifying which instruments to use, or what notes to play.